 Jesus said in Matthew 7:1, "Do not judge so that you will not be judged."
-Many unbelievers quote this verse when Christians say that homosexuality is a sin or adultery is wrong or tell someone that a person might not be a Christian if, for example, He denies the resurrection of Christ (1 Cor.
+Many unbelievers quote this verse when Christians say that homosexuality is a sin, or adultery is wrong, or tell someone that a person might not be a Christian if, for example, he denies the resurrection of Christ (1 Cor.
 15:14).
 But what do Jesus' words actually mean?
-Is He saying that we can't say anyone is wrong about anything or that someone is not a Christian or that a person is in sin?
+Is he saying we can't say anyone is wrong about anything, or that someone is not a Christian, or that a person is in sin?
 Considering that the Bible has many verses condemning sinful behavior, we have to consider Jesus' words more carefully.
 Before we do that, take a look at these verses that show it is okay to make spiritual judgments.

 - 1 Corinthians 2:15, "But he who is spiritual appraises all things, yet he himself is appraised by no one."

 - Galatians 5:19-21, "Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, 20 idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, 21 envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God."

 In 1 Cor.
 2:15 the word "appraises" is ἀνακρίνω, anakrino.
 It means, "This word means 'to investigate,' and is used of judicial investigation, especially prior to the hearing proper."1 The verse immediately preceding it says, "But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised," (1 Cor.
 2:14).
 So, spiritual things can be judged by Christians.